-The Corporation is an alternative asset management company that is focused on investing in public and private debt securities in the North American market.
+The Corporation, directly and through its subsidiaries, focuses on investing in public and private debt securities in the North American market.
 The Corporation seeks to source and actively manage loans and other debt-like securities with credit-oriented characteristics.
 The Corporation actively sources, evaluates, underwrites, monitors and primarily invests in loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.
 See "Investment Objective and Strategy" for additional information.